YoshiyukiKono/cma-study/portfolio-performance.md

-# Understanding Portfolio Characteristics
+# Portfolio Characteristics
 There are a few other things we can calculate that help us understand our portfolio’s performance.
 For each time period:

 ## GMV
 GMV (gross market value) is the sum of the absolute value of your holdings, long and short.

 This is a good gauge of the overall size of your portfolio.

 GMV = \sum_i |h_i|∑
 i